 Retirement village communities offer support and companionship when you want it, and privacy and peace when you don’t.
 Facilities vary from village to village and can include everything from a restaurant and social club to 24-hour nursing care on site.

 Watch: Residents at a Retirement Village Provide Advice for Others Considering their Retirement Options

 While retirement villages offer an excellent option for retirement, they are not for everyone.
 Some people find the communities a little stifling, while others may struggle with the costs of ground rent, service charges and other expenses.
 Retirement villages are also known for including significant exit fees which can dramatically reduce the amount you leave in your will for your children.

 #5 Residential park homes

 Residential park homes are similar to retirement villages, except that the structures are temporary rather than permanent buildings.
-That said, park homes have come a long way from the early days of ‘static caravans’, and modern designs include all your home comforts, such as central heating, en-suite facilities and double glazing, and they often look and feel just like a compact cottage or lodge home.
+That said, park homes have come a long way from the early days of ‘static caravans’, and modern designs include all your home comforts, such as central heating, en-suite facilities and double glazing.
+They often look and feel just like a compact cottage or lodge home.